osate/website/source/osate-releases.md

 #### Notable changes

+1. There is a new diagrams view.
-1. Improved code coverage for weight, resource budget, and flow latency analysis tests uncovered several bugs, which were fixed.
+2. Improved code coverage for weight, resource budget, and flow latency analysis tests uncovered several bugs, which were fixed.
+3. There is now a single command to run an FHA, the FHA variant is selected via a preference.

 #### Fixed issues